macs30200-s22/replication-materials-nijingwen/README.md

 #### Initial Outcome:
 partially consistent with Hypothesis.
 In nationwide, the covid19 promoted the unemployment rate.
 On province level, covid19 increase the unemployment rate in 22 provinces and the unemployment in 9 provinces are reduced.
 The covid19 imopacts also has geographically difference that it is larger on west-northern part than east western part of China.

-##### 1: Time series model predicted the unemployment rate for each province if covid19 never existed.
+##### 1: Time series model predicted the unemployment rate for each province if covid19 never existed based on past trend.
 <img src="https://github.com/macs30200-s22/replication-materials-nijingwen/blob/main/figure/time_series1.png" width=60% height=60%>

 ##### 2: The covid19 impacts also has geographically difference that it is larger on Northwest part than Southeast part of China.
+The lighter color means smaller gap abd the darker color means larger gap.
 <img src="https://github.com/macs30200-s22/replication-materials-nijingwen/blob/main/figure/geo_gap.png" width=60% height=60%>

 ##### 3: Through the OLS regression for gap_value summary, the p value of deaths and recovery is smaller than 0.05 which is statistically significant
 <img src="https://github.com/macs30200-s22/replication-materials-nijingwen/blob/main/figure/covid_OLS_sig1.png" width=60% height=60%>

-##### 4: Through the linear regression for nationwide, the coefficient of covid19 recovery and confirmed are positive and of deaths are negative
+##### 4: Through the linear regression for nationwide, the coefficient of covid19 recovery and confirmed are positive and of deaths are negative.
 <img src="https://github.com/macs30200-s22/replication-materials-nijingwen/blob/main/figure/coefficient1.png" width=60% height=60%>

 #### Conclusion: